-A fifth generation member of the Andrus family, Cameron Griffith was a founding board member of the Andrus Family Fund from 2000 until 2006, and served as its first board chair from 2000 until 2002.
+A fifth generation member of the Andrus family, Cameron Griffith has served on the board of the Surdna Foundation since 2016.
+From 2000-2006, Cameron was a founding board member of the Andrus Family Fund, and he was its first board chair.

 From 1998 until 2003, Cameron was Director of Government Relations for the Consumer’s Choice Council, a non-profit association of consumer, environmental, and human rights organizations, dedicated to the promotion of ecolabeling and the development of public policies to enhance green procurement and recycling by the U.S. government.

-From 1989 until 1998, Cameron worked on Capitol Hill as Legislative Assistant and Legislative Director for Rep. Peter Visclosky (D-Indiana).
-In those positions, he handled issues and legislation related to trade policy, foreign affairs, cleanup and redevelopment of abandoned industrial sites, and pension fund investment, and he managed the congressman’s legislative staff.
+From 1989 until 1998, Cameron worked on Capitol Hill as Legislative Assistant and Legislative Director for a member of the U.S. House of Representatives.
+In those positions, he managed a legislative staff, and handled issues and legislation related to trade policy, foreign affairs, cleanup and redevelopment of abandoned industrial sites, and pension fund investment.